Education

 Live chat

-Live chat is a fun and practical virtual learning feature that allows students and teachers to interact, share links, gather opinions, and double-check concepts.
+Live chat is a fun and practical virtual learning feature that allows students and teachers to interact, share links, gather opinions, double-check concepts, and do ice breakers.

 Multimedia sharing